studiovincentstraub/phenofhy/README.md

 ![cover image](logo/phenofhy-logo.png)

-# Phenofhy (beta): Python package for phenotype analysis of Our Future Health
+# Phenofhy (beta): The Python package to process pheno data in Our Future Health

 Python package for phenotype analysis in the Our Future Health (OFH) trusted research environment (TRE).
 Phenofhy is designed to make extraction, processing,